Evolutionary Relationships (AQA A Level Biology): Revision Note

 Looking at multiple proteins or multiple regions of the genome will allow for a more accurate estimate of evolutionary relatedness

-Note the protein used needs to be present in a wide range of organisms and show sufficient variation between species
+Note that the protein used needs to be present in a wide range of organisms and show sufficient variation between species

 Cytochrome c is often used as it is an integral protein to respiration (in the electron transport chain) which is used by all eukaryotic organisms

-For all types of sequence data it can be said that the more similar the sequences, the more closely related the species are
+For all types of sequence data, it can be said that the more similar the sequences, the more closely related the species are

 Two groups of organisms with very similar sequences will have separated into separate species more recently than two groups with less similarity in their sequences